billhhh/check_excel_folder/README.md

 # check_excel_folder

-Check each row of excel and folder, to see which one is not in another
+Check each row of excel and folder for FoodAI project, to see which one is not in another